huichen/wukong/docs/en/codelab.md

     "Github.com/huichen/wukong/types"
 )
 ```
-The first package defines the engine function, and the second package defines the common structure.
-Before using the engine needs to be initialized, for example,
+The first one implements the engine, and the second package defines common structs.
+The engine has to be initialized before use, for example,

 ```Go
 var search engine.Engine